 - Using the EZ bar instead of a standard barbell can be easier on your wrists.

-- You can of course perform the overhead EZ bar triceps extension while standing.
+- You can, of course, perform the overhead EZ bar triceps extension while standing.

 - Also known as the seated EZ bar French press.

-Overhead EZ bar triceps extension
+Seated overhead EZ bar triceps extension

 Old video but good demonstration.

-How not to perform the overhead EZ bar triceps extension!
+How not to perform the seated overhead EZ bar triceps extension!
 Notice that his elbows are flaring out to the sides, making the exercise more of a shoulder press.
 His elbows are flaring out because he is going to heavy and can’t press the EZ bar up with his triceps alone.